vele616/monorepo/packages/jobboard/website/content/jobs/senior-product-designer-m-f-d-demodesk-ikVhk.md

 ## Goals

 *   Partner with product teams and other stakeholders to **define problems and goals, map flows, prototype interactions** and contribute to the overall direction of your product area
-*   R**esearch, define, design and test solutions** to assess and validate design ideas.
+*   **Research, define, design and test solutions** to assess and validate design ideas.
 Help sales teams to improve the quality and efficiency of their meetings with an easy-to-use video platform.
 *   Create **high fidelity visual designs** that excites users yet meets the highest usability standards.
 *   **Provide clear documentation** that enables engineering teams to deliver high quality features
 *   **Give and solicit feedback** from your peers, including other product designers and teammates in your product team in order to improve design processes and quality.